Keren, like any large city Mexico City has its problems with petty crime and muggings and you need to exercise the usual caution.

 I would very much recommend a friend who could hang around with you so you wouldn't get lost.
 Mexico City is, as you may already know, quite a larga city, so it is really easy to get lost, and, of course, like in the rest of other cities around the world, there are dangerous places to be walking around.

 Generally, I think Mexico City might as well be much safer than many cities I've been in. almost 9 years ago

 As people is telling you in here:

 1. Mexico City is almost not affected at all by recent drug-related violence.

 2. But as Mexico's biggest city and one of the biggest in the world one has to be cautious of common burglars.

 Take good care of your belongings, ask advice from trustworthy people on well stablished places like big hotels or museums.
-Be aware of your surroundings on the street, specially at night, and ask the tips on how to ride safe taxies. over 8 years ago
+Be aware of your surroundings on the street, specially at night, and ask the tips on how to ride safe taxies. almost 9 years ago